Personal Credit & Types of Consumer Loans

 • Common loan terms: 15 and 30 years

 • Credit score requirements: The higher your credit score, the lower the interest rate you pay.
-Generally, lenders like a minimum score of 660 or better, but you can qualify for an FHA loan with a score of just 500.
+Lenders typically prefer a minimum score of 660 or better, but you can qualify for an FHA loan with a score of just 500.

 Balloon Mortgage Loans

 A balloon mortgage loan is one in which the borrower has very low, or no monthly payments for a short-time period, but then is required to pay off the balance in a lump sum.
 This is an extremely high-risk loan.
-It could be structured so that the borrower pays no interest or makes no payments for a short time period, but at the end of that time period, must make a “balloon payment” that covers the accumulated amount of principal and interest.
-The only reason to consider this would be if you intend to own a home for a very short time period and expect to sell it quickly, or you hope to refinance the loan before the balloon period expires.
+It could be structured so that the borrower pays no interest or makes no payments for a short period, but at the end of that time, must make a “balloon payment” that covers the accumulated amount of principal and interest.
+The only reason to consider this would be if you intend to own a home for a very short time and expect to sell it quickly – or hope to refinance the loan before the balloon period expires.

 Home Equity Loans